-The proposed bill amends the Social Welfare Act of 1939 by adding Section 10h, which prohibits the Department of Health and Human Services from accepting self-attestation as proof of identity, income, and Michigan residency for individuals applying for public assistance.
-Instead, applicants will be required to provide verifiable documentation to establish their eligibility.
-This documentation includes specific forms of identification, such as a Michigan driver’s license or birth certificate for identity verification, pay stubs or tax returns for income verification, and lease agreements or utility bills for residency verification.
+The bill amends the Social Welfare Act of 1939 by adding a new section, 10h, which prohibits the Department of Health and Human Services from accepting self-attestation as proof of identity, income, and Michigan residency for public assistance programs.
+Instead, applicants must provide verifiable documentation, which includes specific forms of identification such as a Michigan driver’s license, birth certificate, or Social Security card for identity; pay stubs or tax returns for income; and lease agreements or utility bills for residency.
+The bill outlines various acceptable documents for each category to ensure that applicants can substantiate their claims.

-Additionally, if the department is unable to verify an applicant's eligibility using the provided documentation, it is mandated to utilize collateral contacts, data matches with other agencies, or other available evidence before denying assistance.
-The bill also requires updates to the MI Bridges online application portal to facilitate the uploading of the necessary verifiable documentation prior to determining eligibility for public assistance.
+Additionally, if the department is unable to verify an applicant's eligibility with the provided documentation, it is required to utilize collateral contacts, data matches with other agencies, or other available evidence before denying assistance.
+The bill also mandates updates to the MI Bridges online application portal to facilitate the uploading of the necessary verifiable documentation prior to eligibility determination.
+This legislative change aims to enhance the integrity of the public assistance application process in Michigan.

 House Introduced Bill: 400.1, 400.119